miao1007/hexo-filter-plantuml/README.md

 npm install --save https://github.com/miao1007/hexo-filter-plantuml
 ```

-## Configuration

-#### Minimum configuration
+## Minimum configuration

-Use plantuml.com for renderding, and the base64-encoding image will be inlined in html.
+It will use `plantuml.com` for rendering, and the base64-encoded images will be inlined in the html.

 ```yaml
 plantuml:
     render: "PlantUMLServer"
 ```

-#### Advanced configuration
+## Advanced configuration

-Server-side
+#### Server-side(recommend)

-Please keep in mind, if you want more about privacy/safety, please replace your own self-hosted render server.
+Please keep in mind, if you want more about privacy/safety, please replace your own [self-hosted](https://github.com/plantuml/plantuml-server) render server.

 ```yaml
 plantuml: